-Regardless of your preference for automatic completion, you can always invoke ReSharper's code completion features explicitly either after you have typed something or even instead of typing, where any meaningful code is allowed:
+Regardless of your preference for automatic completion, you can always invoke ReSharper's code completion features explicitly, either after you have typed something or even instead of typing, wherever any meaningful code is allowed:

 - Pressing Ctrl+Shift+Space invokes the smart completion that provides more intelligent suggestions based on the expected type of the expression.

 - Pressing Ctrl+Alt+Space invokes the import symbol completion that displays all types that match a given prefix regardless of what namespace they belong to, It also inserts appropriate namespace import directives to the current file if necessary.

 Wherever your caret is, try pressing Ctrl+W / Ctrl+Shift+W. These shortcuts allow you to successively select a symbol, line, or block of code so that you can easily select any desired expression for copying, cutting, or moving.
 For more information, see Extend/Shrink Selection.

 If you need to move the selected code block, press Ctrl+Shift+Alt and then use the arrow keys to move the block to any allowed position.
 For more information, see Rearranging Code Elements